PhD Museum Practice / Overview

 |Full-time||Part-time||Full-time distance learning||Part-time distance learning|

-The programme supports the development of reflective practice that can respond to and influence the complex unpredictable and shifting social and cultural contexts within which museums and their staff operate.
-The programme introduces students to a range of dynamic and challenging concepts and methods with which to reflect critically and constructively on their professional practice.
+The programme will introduce you to a range of dynamic and challenging concepts and methods with which to reflect critically and constructively on your professional practice.

 For entry in the academic year beginning September 2019, the tuition fees are as follows: